dcetin/dcetin.github.io/_posts/2018-02-20-a-brief-timeline-of-the-achaemenid-empire.markdown

 excerpt: "This was actually a term paper of mine for the Anatolian Civilizations in Antiquity I course (HIST 241) but enjoyed working on it a lot, so why not have it here?"
 ---

 This was actually a term paper of mine for the Anatolian Civilizations in Antiquity I course (HIST 241) but enjoyed working on it a lot, so why not have it here?
+For the curious, I have here also the original <a href="/docs/achaemenids-slides.pptx" target="_blank">paper</a> and <a href="/docs/achaemenids-paper.pdf" target="_blank">slides</a>.

 ## Table of Contents